InfiniTimeOrg/InfiniTime/doc/code/Apps.md

 # Apps
 This page will teach you:
-- what apps in InfiniTime are
+- what screens and apps are in InfiniTime
 - how to implement your own app

 ## Theory

-Apps are the things you can launch from the app selection you get by swiping up.
-At the moment, settings and even the app launcher itself or the clock are implemented very similarly, this might change in the future though.
-Every app in InfiniTime is it's own class.
+The user interface of InfiniTime is made up of **screens** Screens that are opened from the app launcher are considered **apps** Every app in InfiniTime is it's own class.
 An instance of the class is created when the app is launched and destroyed when the user exits the app.
 They run inside the "displayapp" task (briefly discussed [here](./Intro.md)).